 In general, the more leaves we leave, the faster a pasture will recover.

 Where we get into trouble is when we look at utilization.
 We might look at our pastures, see that they’re grazed down, and that we’ve gotten efficient utilization.
 But efficient utilization is not nearly as important as building capacity.
 Profit minded ranchers know that to build capacity they need to graze less severely and leave more leaves.

 Do you appreciate Dave’s teaching style?
-Then check out his book and DVD for lots more great information and profit tips.
-Dave also runs Ranching for Profit schools, a week that will change how you look at your operation and what you can do to increase profit, improve the health of the land, improve the relationships in your business and increase your satisfaction with your ranch.
+Then check out his books and DVD for lots more great information and profit tips.
+He provides excellent resources that will change how you look at your operation and what you can do to increase profit, improve the health of the land, improve the relationships in your business and increase your satisfaction with your ranch.